nikhilbansal97/World-Now/README.md

 ### Get an API Key from The Guardian - Open Platform
 This app makes use of The Guardian - Open Platform to display the news.
 In order to access this API, you'll need an API Key.
-Follow these 5 steps to obtain your key:
+Follow these 6 steps to obtain your key:

 1. Go to [open-platform.theguardian.com](https://open-platform.theguardian.com/);
 2. Scroll down to find [Register for a developer key](https://bonobo.capi.gutools.co.uk/register/developer) and click on it;
 3. Fill the form with your name, email and product name (in our case "World Now") and accept the T&C;
 4. Check your email inbox, you should have received your key;
-5. Open your `gradle.properties` file in a text editor.
+5. Open your global `gradle.properties` file in a text editor.
 On Windows, it's usually located at `C:/Users/YOUR_USERNAME/.gradle/` .
 On Linux and MacOS it's under `~/.gradle/`;
 6. Add a field `Guardian_ApiKey="ENTER_YOUR_API_KEY_HERE"` in this file then rebuild the project.
  A `BuildConfig` file with be generated with a field called `ApiKey`